Dave-team/Knowledge-base/Priorities.md

 - Speaking with execs: deal with uncertainty around not knowing details - often kickoffs are required first.
 Things might not not to be done at all, they may sit with Tech etc.

 **Approach projects**
 - Spend time defining a good plan of attack that is quick to build, easy to test, easy to replicate and should help answer the question.
 Aim to find the easiest way of doing things.
-Validate the approach with others
+Validate the approach with others.
+Really think through what our options are - this comes from a deep understanding of what you want to achieve
 - Ask yourself what the goal is and whether it's worth solving in the first place
 - Build things incrementally and make sure there is a good way to measure impact of what you're working on.
 - Go step by step with regular checks during the process

 **Other development goals**
 - Communication: answer first - what is the most important thing people to make aware of?
+What is the impact and how are they affected?
 Then provide additional context for those interested.
 - Communication: slow down and structure - avoid umms where possible.
 - Be specific in agendas
 - Improve on the commercial side of things.
 Contracts, legal, pricing, negotiation.
 Start collecting best practices and templates were using at work